Buy this book on-line ÆSCHYLUS : AGAMEMNON, CHOEPHOROI, EUMENIDESThe Allen Press, Greenbrae, 1982-83

 The Oresteia is a trilogy of Greek tragedies written by Aeschylus.
 The first story concerns the king Agamemnon who returns from the Trojan War to face the wrath of his wife, Clytemnestra, for sacrificing their daughter.
 To make matters worse, Agamemnon is accompanied by his concubine, Cassandra.
 While bathing, Agamemnon is murdered by his wife, and Cassandra is killed too.
 In the second play, Choephoroi, Clytemnestra sends her surviving daughter, Electra, to Agamemnon’s grave, where she happens to meet her brother, Orestes.
 The siblings talk and eventually discuss a plot to avenge the murder of their father.
 The plan works, and Orestes kills his mother and her new husband.
 Orestes becomes tormented by the “Furies” since matricide is particularly horrific.
 Eumenides, the final play in the trilogy, addresses whether the Furies torment of Orestes is justified.
 Events leading up to a trial by 12 Athenians involve, among others, Apollo and Hermes.
 At the trial, Orestes is represented by Apollo, and the Furies represent the other side.
 At the end of the trial, the jury is evenly split, and Orestes is relieved of the wrath of the Furies.

 Click here for full details of this book, to ask a question or to buy it on-line.
 Bibliophile Bookbase probably offers multiple copies of ÆSCHYLUS : AGAMEMNON, CHOEPHOROI, EUMENIDES.
 Click here to select from a complete list of available copies of this book.
-Bibliophile Bookbase lists over 5 million books, maps and prints including atlases, out-of-print books, out of print books, livres d'occasion and livres illustrées.
+Bibliophile Bookbase lists over 5 million books, maps and prints including livres illustrées, out of print books, out-of-print books, collectables and first editions.
 Bibliophile Bookbase for antiquarian books, maps and prints. |